seopark935/seopark935.github.io/_pages/projects.md

 display_categories: [competitions, academic]
 horizontal: false
 ---
-A growing collection of competition-related, extracurricular, and academic projects involving all sorts of hardware and/or software, largely fueled by personal interest.
+A growing collection of competition-related and academic projects involving all sorts of hardware and/or software, largely fueled by personal interest.

 <!-- pages/projects.md -->
 <div class="projects">